 Unions, Groups, Social Media, and Associations

-The Associated Bodywork & Massage Professionals (ABMP) is a national association that was established to create ease for massage and bodywork practitioners and students to succeed in the industry.
+The Associated Bodywork & Massage Professionals (ABMP) is a for-profit national association that was established to create ease for massage and bodywork practitioners and students to succeed in the industry.
 The association strives to achieve this through setting the standard for the profession and “expecting more” from participating members.

 - Career shadow a Massage Therapist to see if you find this career interesting